elunna/hackem/hackem_changelog.md

 - (u) Red horse
 - (w) giant leech
 - (w) larva
-    - Larva's can infest corpses and create maggots
+    - Larvas can infest corpses and create maggots
 - (w) maggot
-    - Can infest corpses and create further maggots.
+    - Can infest corpses and create further maggots or giant flies.
     - Can also create a Worm That Walks by infesting another maggot corpse.
 - (w) dung worm
     - Made poisonous to eat